xllee07/musa-geocloud-assm02/README.md

-        route_short_name text,  -- The short name of the route trip_headsign text,  -- Headsign of the trip shape_geog geography,  -- The shape of the trip shape_length double precision  -- Length of the trip in meters )
+        route_short_name text,  -- The short name of the route trip_headsign text,  -- Headsign of the trip shape_geog geography,  -- The shape of the trip shape_length numeric  -- Length of the trip in meters, rounded to the nearest whole number )
     ```